-When we apply our methods to predicting returns by the dividend-price ratio, we find that an investor who believes that there is a 50% probability of predictability prior to seeing the data updates to a 86% posterior probability after viewing quarterly postwar data.
-We find average certainty equivalent returns of 1% per year when the dividend-price ratio is used
+When we apply our methods to the dividend-price ratio, we find that an investor who believes that there is a 50% probability of predictability prior to seeing the data updates to a 86% posterior probability after viewing quarterly postwar data.
+We find average certainty equivalent returns of 1% per year for an investor whose prior probability in favor of predictability is just 20%.
+For an investor who believes that there is a 50/50 chance of return predictability, certainty equivalent returns are 1.72%.